Summer Undergraduate Research Assistants Program

 - Training: An informal course in statistical computing provides instructions on how to use web-based social science data archives and data services.
 The course will also provide a basic introduction to STATA and SPSS statistical packages.

-Applications will open on February 1, 2023 at 9:00 a.m.
+Current Northwestern first-years, sophomores, and juniors can fill out the application here.
 Students are advised to apply as early as possible, as faculty members can review applications at any time.

 Selection criteria: Selection will be based on the student's record, the faculty member's proposed research, and the nature of work the student will do.